CodeYourFuture/curriculum/common-content/en/module/induction/version-control/index.md

 +++
 title = '⌛ Version control software'

-time ="5"
+time="10"
 facilitation = false
 emoji= '🧩'
 [objectives]
 1='Define a repository'
 2='Define a commit'
 3='Explain why we use Git'
-4='Explain why we use Github'
+4='Explain why we use GitHub'
 [build]
   render = 'never'
   list = 'local'